Dave-Ken/OOP-Assignment-2-2018/README.md

 	INetAddress.java this will allow the user to query there IP address and domain server IP addresses.

+	NetworkInterfaceClass.java will print a list of all network connections on the device

 All work was done by David Kenny.